 A quick look at what the columns represent:

-Click the icon after Event Time column in the Critical Activity Logs block to view the log information.
+Click the icon under the Evidence column in the Critical Activities block to view the evidence information.

-Step 4: See the Total Count of Activity Logs
+Step 4: See the Total Count of Resources with Critical Activities

 Step 5: Filter with Specific Search Criteria for Analysis

 Users have an additional capability to filter critical activity logs with specific search criteria.
-From the search box within the Critical Activity Logs block, key in your search criteria to retrieve the relevant information.
-Analyze the log for troubleshooting or subsequent action.
+From the search box within the Critical Activities block, key in your search criteria to retrieve the relevant information.
+Analyze the information for troubleshooting or subsequent action.

-How to See the Active Version for an IAM Policy?
+See the Active Version for an IAM Policy

 Overview